jebentier/jamesebentier.com/README.md

 Run `docker run --rm -p 4000:4000 jebentier/resume serve` to run a local server with the resume renderd for local viewing on `localhost:4000`.

 ### Other Formats
-Other supported formats for viewing are `json`, `yaml`, and `html`.
+Other supported formats for viewing are `json`, `yaml`, `pdf` and `html`.
 These can be triggered by using the same docker image as the compose file.

 ```docker run --rm jebentier/resume yaml```